RISE Sleep Tracker

 This number will be different for each of us, though, as we all need a different amount of sleep each night.
 And there are no definitive guidelines as the amount of REM we need varies so much from person to person and from night to night.

-We’ve covered more on how much REM sleep you need and how to get more REM sleep here.
+We’ve covered how to get more REM sleep here.

 How Much Light Sleep Do You Need?